coelacant1/CurlBashGUI/CONTRIBUTING.md

    - Address feedback promptly and be open to revising your approach.

 4. **Testing**
-   - Test your script in a test or sandbox environment (especially for Proxmox clusters).
+   - Test your script in a test or sandbox environment.
    - Document any steps to reproduce your tests.

 ---